What Is a POS System? Ultimate Small Business Guide

 POS Systems Frequently Asked Questions (FAQs)

 The price of a POS system is usually a monthly subscription fee that can vary from free to hundreds of dollars per month.
-The cost of your POS will vary based on features, number of locations, and the overall size and complexity of your business, but the typical range for a single retail location is $0 to $200 per month.
+The cost will depend on features, number of locations, and the overall size and complexity of your business; however, the typical range for a single retail location is $0 to $200 per month.

 A POS system will typically include an online portal where you can process transactions, manage inventory, keep track of customers, and run reports.
-Additionally, you might also acquire hardware, like a display unit, card reader, and cash drawer.
-These are typically an additional cost, though.
+Additionally, you might also acquire POS hardware, like a display unit, card reader, and cash drawer.
+These are typically—but not always—an additional cost.

 The most common types of POS systems are cloud-based, mobile, app-based, open-source, multichannel, and self-service.

-The benefits of using a POS system to manage your retail store include saving time by automating many tasks, offering insights through reports, supporting you as you grow by managing your additional sales channels, increasing accuracy and decision-making, and providing flexible payment options to your customers.
+A POS system helps you manage your retail store and save time with automation, offers insights through reports, supports you as you grow by managing your additional sales channels, increases accuracy and speeds decision-making, and provides flexible payment options to your customers.

 Bottom Line